 Director Severino echoes the same sentiments as HHS Secretary Tom Price, who focused specifically on healthcare IT and data usage in his talk earlier this session.

 Upcoming 2017 HIPAA Enforcement

-Effective interoperability for health care providers is a balancing act or data security.
+Effective interoperability for healthcare providers is a balancing act or data security.
 Severino spoke about the importance of trust between patients and their providers.
-Health care data breaches lead to financial risk and a serious lack of trust between patients and physicians.
-“If health care information is not protected, the relationship [between patient and provider] breaks down.”
+Healthcare data breaches lead to financial risk and a serious lack of trust between patients and physicians.
+Saying, “If healthcare information is not protected, the relationship [between patient and provider] breaks down.”